citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 ### quit
 Running the `quit` command will force the FiveM client to close immediately.

+### quit [reason]
+The quit command can also specify a reason which'll be passed to a server drop event.

 ### r_disableRendering
 Internal dev tool.
 Not of use to a regular user, and can not be toggled at runtime.